swaroop1734/Study-Sync/README.md

 # Study-Sync
-I have designed a user-friendly website for study materials named Study-Sync, Using HTML and CSS tech stack ,Which includes the landing page the.
-It contains templates, images ,and animations ,and the information on study materials are made out of crads using grids.
+I have designed a user-friendly website for study materials named Study-Sync, utilizing HTML and CSS.
+The website features a landing page that includes templates, images, animations, and information on study materials presented through cards using grid layouts.
+The site is built with responsive design principles, ensuring optimal functionality on both mobile devices and laptops, adapting seamlessly to different screen resolutions.
-And the Page is made out in such a way it follows responsive designs.with is responsive in mobile phones as well as in laptops ,depending on the resoultion of the screen.